Notes on the Geography of Australia: Perth Suburbs

 It would have been unthinkable not to include a statue of the sovereign.
-She's pretty stereotypical, but it's nice seeing a political leader who doesn't put on a canned smile.
+It's so nice seeing a leader who doesn't put on a canned smile.

 And of course there are military memorials, like this one for the South African War.

 We've pushed on toward the posh suburb of Dalkeith.

 Pt.
 Resolution Reserve, at the tip of the Dalkeith peninsula.